-$$RP{25} = \frac{\left(\left(\frac{Grads}{Cohort} \times 100\right) - 50\right)}{2}$$ (5)
+$$RP = \frac{19\left(\left(\frac{Grads}{Cohort} \times 100\right) - 50\right)}{50}$$

-Note: RP25 = Rating Points on a 25-point scale.
-Grads = number of students who earned a regular high school diploma.
+Note: RP = Rating Points.
+Grads = number of students who earned a regular high school diploma within four years.
 Cohort = number of students in the four-year graduation cohort.

-Calculate the number of Rating Points earned according to the following steps:
+Calculate the number of Rating Points earned according to equation (6) using the following steps:

 - 1. Determine the four-year graduation cohort for the school (as described in the What Students are Included in the Indicator section above). - 2.
 Determine the number of students in the four-year graduation cohort who earned a regular high school diploma. - 3.
 Divide the number obtained in step 2 by the number obtained in step 1. - 4.
 Multiply the quotient by 100. - 5.
 Subtract 50 from the product. - 6.
-Divide the difference by 2. - 7.
-The quotient obtained in step 6, rounded to the nearest hundredth (e.g., 16.65), is the number of Rating Points. - 8.
-Finally, total Rating Points earned are converted to Ratings using Table 14.
-Per this table, any high school with a graduation rate of less than 70% is deemed Unsatisfactory and any high school which exceeds the state goal of 90% graduation rate is deemed Excellent.
+Multiply the difference by 19. - 7.
+Divide the product obtained in step 6 by 50 and round to the nearest hundredth (e.g., 16.65) to obtain the number of Rating Points out of 19.